 Description and History of the MOBILE Highway Vehicle Emission Factor Model

-MOBILE is an EPA model for estimating pollution from highway vehicles.
-It has been superseded by the Motor Vehicle Emission Simulator (MOVES).
+The MOBILE series of models were EPA’s approved models for estimating pollution from highway vehicles for many years.
+MOBILE6.2, released in 2004, was the last version in that series.
+The MOBILE series has been superseded by the Motor Vehicle Emission Simulator (MOVES).

 MOBILE calculates emissions of hydrocarbons (HC), oxides of nitrogen (NOx) and carbon monoxide (CO) from passenger cars, motorcycles, light- and heavy-duty trucks.
-(Additional pollutants are now being added.)
 MOBILE is based on emissions testing of tens of thousands of vehicles.
 The model accounts for the emission impacts of factors such as changes in vehicle emission standards, changes in vehicle populations and activity, and variation in local conditions such as temperature, humidity and fuel quality.

 MOBILE results were used to calculate current and future inventories of these emissions at the national and local level.
 These inventories were used to make decisions about air pollution policy and programs at the local, state and national level.
 Inventories based on MOBILE were also used to meet the federal Clean Air Act's state implementation plan (SIP) and transportation conformity requirements, and were sometimes used to meet requirements of the National Environmental Protection Act (NEPA).